articulate/hermes/docs/core-concepts.md

 * **Barry O Sullivan** makes a good case for the what and why of event-sourcing in his blog post, [Event Sourcing: What it is and why it's awesome](https://dev.to/barryosull/event-sourcing-what-it-is-and-why-its-awesome).

-* **Ethan Garofolo** provides a solid walk-through of designing a a system of evented autonomous services using Javascript in his book, [_Practical Microservices_](https://pragprog.com/book/egmicro/practical-microservices).
+* **Ethan Garofolo** provides a solid walk-through of designing a system of evented autonomous services using Javascript in his book, [_Practical Microservices_](https://pragprog.com/book/egmicro/practical-microservices).

 * **Scott Bellware** gives a clear explanation of evented autonomous services as implemented in Eventide, the inspiration behind Hermes, in this conference talk: